-44. The 21st Century Schools Band A programme has fully utilised Welsh Government grant funding of circa £66 million with final expenditure in 2021/22 expected to be £500,000 including demolition at the Michaelston site as part of the Cardiff High School in the West project.
-This is significantly higher than first planned due to the amount of asbestos and other site

-- contaminants.
-Outstanding Band A grant retentions will be utilised to fund this expenditure in the first instance with invest to save picking up any additional spend. - 45.
+- 43. The 21st Century Schools Band A programme has fully utilised Welsh Government grant funding of circa £66 million with final expenditure in 2021/22 expected to be £500,000 including demolition at the Michaelston site as part of the Cardiff High School in the West project.
+This is significantly higher than first planned due to the amount of asbestos and other site contaminants.
+Additional works relating to Ysgol Glan Morfa have also been identified with expenditure of £250,000 anticipated this year.
+Outstanding Band A grant retentions will be utilised to fund these projects in the first instance with invest to save picking up any additional spend. - 44.
+Band B of the 21st Century Schools Programme is underway with an original funding envelope of circa £284 million.
+This has been amended by Welsh Government to £202 million based on the movement of Cathays High and Willows schemes to the Mutual Investment Model (MIM).
+This is to be funded by a Welsh Government grant award with match funding from Cardiff Council at a rate determined by the type of school.
+A further request has been made to return Willows to the Band B programme due to progress of the project.
+Costs in relation to Willows are now included in the Band B totals. - 45.
 Works at Fitzalan High have a Welsh Government approved budget of £64.3 million.
 Significant slippage last year was caused by Covid-19 restrictions and adverse weather conditions.
 Expenditure this year is anticipated to be £26.753 million, to be funded from grant. - 46.
 St Mary the Virgin is currently at design stage with the full business case currently being drafted.
-Minimal expenditure is anticipated this year in line with cash flows projected in the business case.
-The VAT implications of the scheme continue to be developed in line with specialist advice. - 47.
+Minimal expenditure is anticipated this year in line with cash flows projected in the business case. - 47.
 The Fairwater Campus scheme (previously Doyle Avenue) aims to house three schools (Cantonian, Riverbank and Woodlands) on one shared campus.
 An outline business case has been approved by Welsh Government with expenditure on planning, surveys and professional fees underway. - 48.
-Current capital projections include the Willows High scheme.
-Two land acquisitions took place in 2021/22 costing £15 926 million.
+Two land acquisitions took place in 2021/22 costing £15.926 million in preparation for the Willows project.
 This was funded by Welsh Government in addition to the original Band B envelope but will attract the same level of Cardiff Council match funding as other secondary schools (35%).
-An additional £1.19 million is anticipated in relation to the scheme this year in relation to pre tender works including surveys, planning and demolition.
+An additional £1.19 million is anticipated in relation to the scheme this year in relation to pre-tender works including surveys, planning and demolition.